terra-money/docs/docs/develop/reference/start-LCD.md

 # Start the light client daemon(LCD)

-::: warning NOTE
+::: {important}
 The Terra SDKs currently rely on an active connection to a running LCD server.
-Please set it up if you need a dedicated connection for the SDKs.
+Please set up an LCD if you need a dedicated connection for the SDKs.
 :::

 The light client daemon (LCD) provides a REST-based adapter for the RPC endpoints, which also helps for decoding the Amino-encoded blockchain data into parseable JSON.
 This enables apps to communicate with a node through simple HTTP.